 - How you will contact personally, by phone or face-to-face, all of your A-listers, especially your clients and professional intermediaries, to tell them your good news

-Becoming partner is often a once in a lifetime occurrence, therefore, it makes sense to do more than just the minimum I have laid out.
+Becoming partner is often a once in a lifetime occurrence, therefore, it makes sense to do more than just the suggested minimum.
 Which trade publications would you like to appear in?
 How about thinking about some articles that you could pitch to them?

 The Go-To Expert will give you some great tips and techniques to get your PR into the media.